 Principle 13: Continuity & Coordination Between & Within Services

-Healthcare and disability support providers should have systems to provide continuity and coordination between and within the various services working with children, young people and their families.
+Healthcare and disability support providers should have systems to provide continuity and coordination between and within the various services working with tamariki (children), rangatahi (young people) and their whānau (families).

 Share